 How do gifts to the Annual Fund for Walker’s help the students?

-The Annual Fund for Walker's is a critical component of the School's operating budget and it helps close the gap between the true cost of a Walker’s education and the revenue generated from tuition and endowment interest.
-In fact, in fiscal year 2015, tuition and endowment revenue only covered 51% of the cost to educate our students.
-This revenue gap isn't unique to Walker’s – it exists at virtually every independent school – as does the community funding that helps to close it every year.
+The Annual Fund for Walker’s is a critical component of the School’s operating budget and it helps close the gap between the true cost of a Walker’s education and the revenue generated from tuition and endowment interest.
+In fact, tuition and endowment revenue only cover around 51% of the cost to educate our students.
+This revenue gap isn’t unique to Walker’s – it exists at virtually every independent school – as does the community funding that helps to close it every year.

 When you participate in the Annual Fund for Walker’s, you participate in the financial success of the School, and contribute to the positive experience and well-being of our students.

 For more information, contact Chloe Halpin at email@example.com.